What are the benefits of tooth replacement with dental implants?

 How much do dental implants cost?

 The cost of your dental implant procedure depends on how many teeth need replaced.
 The more teeth that need replaced, more implants are typically required to support the restorations that fill in your smile.
-However, sometimes multiple replacement teeth can be supported by one dental implant, so contact Desert Smiles for a free dental implant consultation and cost estimate with Dr. Wilcox.
-In your dental implant consultation, you can ask Dr. Wilcox about dental implant financing.
+However, sometimes multiple replacement teeth can be supported by one dental implant, so contact Desert Smiles for a free dental implant consultation and cost estimate with one of our dentists.
+In your dental implant consultation, you can ask one of our dentists about dental implant financing.

 Are there other tooth replacement options besides dental implants?

-While dental implants are the most permanent and natural-looking tooth replacement option, Dr. Wilcox at Desert Smiles also provides fixed dental bridges and full or partial dentures.
-Dr. Wilcox uses aesthetically appealing all-porcelain dental bridges with a zirconium core for added strength and durability.
+While dental implants are the most permanent and natural-looking tooth replacement option, Dr. Wilcox and Dr. Tenney at Desert Smiles also provide fixed dental bridges and full or partial dentures.
+Our dentists use aesthetically appealing all-porcelain dental bridges with a zirconium core for added strength and durability.
 Both dental bridges and natural-looking overlay dentures can be anchored with dental implants for added stability.
-Dr. Wilcox will help you determine which tooth replacement option best suits your needs and restores your brilliant smile.
+We will help you determine which tooth replacement option best suits your needs and restores your brilliant smile.